furlan/ABAP-Active-Record/README.md

 2. For each fiel in the list (i.e. `["CARRID", "CONNID", "FLDATE", "PRICE"]`) call UPDATE_ENTITY of *request* and store all fields to be retrieved.
 3. For each property in the object (i.e. `{carrid: "LH", connid: "2402"}`) call UPDATE_ENTITY of *request* and store all filters to be used in WHERE clause.
 4. At the end of processing, call GET_ENTITYSET of *result* to execute the dynamic SELECT command and return the entityset with a list of all fields.
-5. On the SAPUI5 side, translate the format returned from *result* to JSON format.
+5. On the SAPUI5 side, `aarModel` class provide all services, include to translate the format returned from *result* to JSON format.